Nette Documentation Preview

 readLines(string $file, bool $stripNewLines=true): \Generator

 Reads the file content line by line.
-Unlike the native file() function, it does not read the entire file into memory, but reads it continuously, so that files larger than the available memory can be read.
-The $stripNewLines specifies whether to strip the \r and \n line break characters.
-In case of an error, it raises a Nette\IOException exception.
+Unlike the native file() function, it does not load the entire file into memory but reads it continuously, allowing you to read files larger than the available memory. $stripNewLines specifies whether to remove the line break characters \r and \n.
+Throws a Nette\IOException on error.

 $lines = FileSystem::readLines('/path/to/file');